How Long Does It Take To Get Acrylic Nails?

 A woman drying her gel nail polish under an ultra violet light

-If you choose to get regular nail polish, very little time will be added to your stay at the salon.
-However, if you decide to get gel polish, you can expect to spend an additional 30 minutes if you don't choose a complicated design.
-Gel polish will take multiple coats and time spent under a UV lamp.
+However, if you choose gel polish, you can expect to spend an additional 30 minutes if you don't choose a complicated design.
+Gel polish requires multiple coats and time spent under a UV lamp.

 Nail Design